 But for the ultimate luxury yacht party, you’ll have to join the crew aboard the Northern Lights for their annual New Year’s Eve Fireworks cruise.
 You’ll be treated to elegant appetizers like wagyu beef sliders and lobster crostini, and be sure to pre-order a bottle or two of Moët & Chandon champagne for the perfect midnight toast.

-All Northern Lights cruises depart from 60 Rowes Wharf on the Boston Waterfront, just be sure to book them well in advance as they’re operating at lower capacity this year to maintain social distancing.
+All Northern Lights cruises depart from 60 Rowes Wharf on the Boston Waterfront; just be sure to book them well in advance as they’re operating at lower capacity this year to maintain social distancing.

 Join Midnight Mass on Christmas Eve